czheng78/First-iOS-App---FoodTracker/README.md

 - The folder called "FoodTrackerUITests" contains Swift codes to test the Food tracker app with authentication included.
 This uses the built-in automation in XCode to do the automated testing.

 - The "EC601_Test_Cases.xlsx" file recordes all the test cases that I did for this iOS app

+- The folder called "FoodTrackerTest" contains a Swift code to test the meal table and the add meal page.